Sibongi147/SBONGI-HUSKEL-PLUTUS/README.md

 🚀 Project Catalyst: Global University Onboarding Initiative
 by Tobb Technologies | In collaboration with Cardano

-👩🏽‍💻 *Hi, I'm Sibongile, a student at Tobb Technologies Organization.
-I'm proud to be part of this incredible journey under Project Catalyst to onboard the next generation of Web3 developers through Cardano Smart Contract education and innovation.*
+👩🏽‍💻 *Hi, I am Sibongile, a student at Tobb Technologies Organization.
+I am proud to be part of this incredible journey under Project Catalyst to onboard the next generation of Web3 developers through Cardano Smart Contract education and innovation.*

 ---